danilinares/quickpsy/README.md

 -   Fits cumulative normal, logistic, weibull functions or any function defined by the user.

--   It has a function that facilitates the reading of several data files.
+-   Facilitates the reading of several data files.

 -   The optimization can call *DEoptim* which uses differential evolution optimization.